au-ts/cogent/cogent/src/Cogent/LLVM/README.md

 * Core Types
     - Primitive types
         - Integer types are represented as `iN` using their expected number of bits
-        - Bool is represented as an 8-bit integer where 0 = False, otherwise = True)
+        - Bool is represented as an 8-bit integer where 0 = False, otherwise = True, but cannonically 1)
     - Unit type
         - Represented as an `i8` integer of undefined value, but canonically 0
     - Records, boxed and unboxed